plumphp/plum/README.md

 - Conditional converters that are only applied to an item if it passes a filter
 - Ability to concatenate workflow to create smaller and better reusable workflows
 - Read from multiple sources, i.e., merge data from different sources into an output
+- Plums power comes from its extendability, check out [additional packages and integrations](docs/extensions.md)

 *Plum has been greatly inspired by [ddeboer/data-import](https://github.com/ddeboer/data-import).*